 - ensure those that are diverse actually feel and/or are welcomed.

-We assist communities and organizations in engaging in and leading open, thoughtful and constructive strategies and dialogue around difficult and complex issues such as race and racism.
+We assist communities and organizations in engaging in and leading open, thoughtful and constructive strategies and dialogue around difficult and complex issues.
 Our programming helps broaden understanding, leads to new learnings, and promotes positive change and unity.

 We help to develop DEI-competent leaders, communities and organizations through facilitation, programming, services and technical support in the following areas: